-This Operating Plan is hereby made and entered into by and between the Parties pursuant to the Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Agreement) signed and dated .
-This Operating Plan, inclusive of any referenced attachments or Exhibits, is tiered to the Agreement.
-A formal modification to the Agreement is unnecessary, but shall not contradict the Agreement.
+This Operating Plan is hereby made and entered into by and between the Parties pursuant to the Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Agreement) signed and dated 09/23/20 This Operating Plan, inclusive of any referenced attachments or Exhibits, is tiered to the Agreement.
+A formal modification to the Agreement is unnecessary, but the operating plan shall not contradict the Agreement.